MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/HTTPResponse.md

 ## <a name="getresponsecode"></a>getResponseCode

-The HTTP status code that indicates the request's success or failure.
+Gets the response's HTTP status code.

 ### Returns

 |Type|Description|
 |-|-
-integer|The response's HTTP status code.
+integer|The response's HTTP status code, which indicates the request's success or failure.
 For example, 200 if the GET request succeeded.